-Difference is the stuff of identities, human realities to be found in the social world.
-Diversity is a program of action.
-It is the stuff of normative agendas, where difference becomes the basis of social projects aimed at inclusion.
-This is where difference, the insistent reality, becomes diversity the agent of change.
-Many an historical and contemporary response to difference is hardly worthy of the name ‘diversity’—racism, discrimination and systematic inequity.
-As a normative agenda and social program, diversity stands in contradistinction to systems of exclusion, separation or assimilation.
+'Diversity' is a program of action where 'difference' becomes the basis of social projects aimed at inclusion.
+This is where 'difference', the insistent reality, becomes 'diversity' the agent of change.
+Many historical and contemporary responses to 'difference' are hardly worthy of the name ‘diversity’—racism, discrimination, and systematic inequity.
+As a normative agenda and social program, diversity stands in contradistinction to systems of exclusion, separation, or assimilation.

 We live today in a time affording greater scope for agency, and this allows us to make ourselves more different.
 And because we can, we do.
 Take for instance the rainbow of gender identifications and expressions of sexuality in the newly plastic body; or the shades of ethnic identity and the juxtapositions of identity which challenge our inherited conceptions of neighborhood; or the locale that highlights its peculiarities to tourists; or the panoply of identities supported by the new, participatory media; or the bewildering range of products anticipating any number of consumer identities and product reconfigurations by consumers themselves.